bcoe/smtproutes/README.markdown

 Email is vulnerable to spoofing attacks.
 SMTPRoutes allows you to provide an authentication object to protect against these.

-An authentication class can be provided in the *sender_auth* kwarg of a route.
+An authentication class can be provided in the *sender_auth* kwarg of a route decorator.

 ```python
 @route(r'(?P<prefix>spf)@(?P<suffix>.*)', sender_auth=SPFAuth)